 Follow Up With a Thank You Note

-Following up with a thank you note is on the list of interview etiquette best practices.
-Taking the time to say thank you not only shows that you appreciated the interview, but it also gives you an opportunity to reiterate your interest in the job.
+Following up with a thank-you note is on the list of interview etiquette best practices.
+Taking the time to say thank you not only shows that you appreciate the interview, but it also gives you an opportunity to reiterate your interest in the job.

 In addition to saying thank you, refer to anything the interviewer mentioned that enhanced your interest and summarize why you think the job is a good match and why you're a strong candidate for the job.